WiproOpenSource/openapphack/README.md

 The goal is to get a collection of fully functional , customizable apps working on the [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm) from a set of plain `yaml` files.

+The broader purpose is to provide a simplified path for full stack developers to quickly get started on opensource technologies and experiment freely.

 ### Index